kekuchan/swarmbject/docs/std/ds/DArray.md

 Parameters:
 * A pointer to the element to insert.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used
+when the capacity is increased to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.
-* A pointer to a "void*(unsigned int)" function that returns a new array, of the given size.
+* A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
-* A pointer to a "void(void*)" function that deletes the given array.
+* A pointer to a "void(void*)" function that deletes the given array data.
+* A pointer to an "void(void*, unsigned int, void*)" function that can set any element of the given array data at the given index, to be a copy of the given element to insert.

 Returns: void.

 ```
 /*In the IntDArray class:*/
-void pushInt(int value){
+void push(int value){
-	push(&value, getElement,
+	(std::ds::DArray*)this->push(&value, setElements,
-		setElement, newArray, deleteArray);
+		newArray, deleteArray, setElement);
 }

 /*In some function:*/
 IntDArray array;
-array.pushInt(2020);
+array.push(2020);
 unsigned int size = array.size;
 /*1 as 2020.*/
-array.pushInt(2021);
+array.push(2021);
 size = array.size;
 /*2 as 2020, 2021.*/
 ```